Agile development. Agile operations. DevOps. The world of software development likes its buzzwords. But it’s easy to get lost in the jargon.

 And when definitions start to blur and meanings become squishy, these words lose their value.
-That’s why we’ve created this crash course in agile operations.
-Discover the difference between agile development and agile operations and learn what agile operations can do for your team.
+That’s why we’ve created this crash course in Agile operations.
+Discover the difference between Agile development and Agile operations, and learn what Agile operations can do for your team.

 The term "Agile operations" is thrown around a lot among development teams and organizations, often with differing definitions.
-Some use the term generally to refer to the application of agile principles to run operations.
+Some use the term generally to refer to the application of Agile principles to run operations.
 Others use the term interchangeably with DevOps.

-In this context, we will use agile operations as an umbrella term to refer broadly to the application of agile principles and methods for both development and operations in an organization.
+In this context, we will use Agile operations as an umbrella term to refer broadly to the application of agile principles and methods for both development and operations in an organization.

 Agile’s highest priority is “to satisfy the customer through early and continuous delivery of valuable software.”
 To accomplish this goal, Agile operations rely on the founding principles outlined in the Agile Manifesto:

 - Individuals and interactions over processes and tools

 - Customer collaboration over contract negotiation